 Innovative Task Light Now Recognized by Five Museums Nationally

-In addition to MoMA and the Smithsonian Cooper-Hewitt, Horizon was acquired by the Denver Art Museum and Kirkland Museum in Denver for their respective collections.
-The Walker Art Center in Minneapolis has also prominently displayed Horizon on their new lobby reception desks.
-These honors from all five museums mark additional notoriety in Horizon’s extensive, ever-growing list of accolades and accreditations, which also includes a Red Dot Award for Product Design, a 2012 IHA Innovation Award, a Gold IDEA Award, an Interior Design Best of Year Award and an IIDEX/NeoCon Canada Innovation Award, among many others.
+In addition to MoMA and the Smithsonian Cooper-Hewitt, this task light was acquired by the Denver Art Museum and Kirkland Museum in Denver for their respective collections.
+The Walker Art Center in Minneapolis has also prominently displayed the Horizon LED task light on their new lobby reception desks.
+These honors from all five museums mark additional notoriety in the Horizon LED task light’s extensive, ever-growing list of accolades and accreditations, which also includes a Red Dot Award for Product Design, a 2012 IHA Innovation Award, a Gold IDEA Award, an Interior Design Best of Year Award and an IIDEX/NeoCon Canada Innovation Award, among many others.

 For more information on Humanscale and our products, visit www.humanscale.com.